Marketing Intermediate Updated 2026-03-22

 What’s the difference between a DSP and Google Ads?

-Google Ads is a closed ecosystem — you buy inventory across Google’s own properties (Search, YouTube, Display Network).
+Google Ads is a closed ecosystem.
+You buy inventory across Google’s own properties (Search, YouTube, Display Network).
 A DSP accesses the open web across dozens of exchanges, giving you broader reach and more granular control.
 Google’s DV360 is actually a DSP that sits on top of Google Ads.

 How much does a DSP cost?